doctorfree/Asciiville/README.md

 The BB AAlib Demo is not required.
 It's just a fun demo.

+## Configuration files

+Asciiville creates several default configuration files for utilities included in the distribution.
+Examine these files to further customize each program.
+The default configuration generated when running the `ascinit` command should suffice and may be satisfactory.

+Generated configuration files include:

+* `$HOME/.config/btop/btop.conf` : Btop++ system monitor
+* `$HOME/.mutt/muttrc` : Mutt email client
+* `$HOME/.mutt/colors` : Mutt email client color palette
+* `$HOME/.config/neofetch/config.conf` : NeoFetch system info script
+* `$HOME/.rainbow_config.json` : Rainbowstream Twitter client
+* `$HOME/.config/ranger/rifle.conf` : Rifle, Ranger's file opener
+* `$HOME/.tmux.conf` : Tmux terminal multiplexer

+These override or extend the settings in the utilities' global configuration files, typically installed in `/etc/`.
+For example, the global configuration for the Ranger File Manager can be found in `/etc/ranger/config/`.
+The Lynx web browser configuration is in `/etc/lynx/`, and the W3M web browser is configured in `/etc/w3m/`.

 ## Documentation

 All Asciiville commands have manual pages.
 Execute `man <command-name>`